Timothy C. Hain, MD • Page last modified: May 1, 2022

 Severe mastoiditis is characterized by a swollen external auditory canal.
 Mild mastoiditis, may be silent, and only seen on imaging (as above).

-An acute lower motor neuron facial palsy (Bells palsy) is rare even though dehiscence of the facial canal (i.e. exposure of the facial nerve to fluid in the middle ear) is very common.
+An acute lower motor neuron facial palsy is rare even though dehiscence of the facial canal (i.e. exposure of the facial nerve to fluid in the middle ear) is very common.
 When there is acute facial nerve palsy combined with mastoiditis, common recommendations include myringotomy with PE tube placement, Infectious disease consultation, intravenous antibiotics, and consideration of mastoidectomy.
 Once the infection resolves, facial nerve function usually recovers over several months.
 If one looks at things from the perspective of how many patients with Bells palsy or Ramsay Hunt (A zoster version of Bell's palsy) have mastoid effusions, Choi et al (2021) says that the incidence of effusion is "higher" in Ramsay Hunt.

 This comes in several stages.

-In patients believed to have labyrinthitis associated with AOM, one should image the brain, obtain a lumbar puncture, place a PE tube, administer IV antibioitics, and consider mastoidectomy.
+In patients believed to have labyrinthitis associated with acute otitis media, one should image the brain, obtain a lumbar puncture, place a PE tube, administer IV antibiotics, and consider mastoidectomy.

-The symptoms of petrous apicitis include severe frontal headache, eye pain, diplopia, dizziness, nausea, and 6th nerve palsy (basically double vision and inability to look to the side with one eye).
+The symptoms of Gradinego's include severe frontal headache, eye pain, diplopia, dizziness, nausea, and 6th nerve palsy (basically double vision and inability to look to the side with one eye).
 There should be otitis media seen on otoscopy.
-MRI shows inflammation of the petrous apex and mastoids.
+MRI shows inflammation of the petrous apex and mastoids (i.e. fluid).
 CT may show bone erosion in the petrous apex.

-Treatment is with myringotomy with PE tube, and culture-directed IV antibiotic therapy (Burston et al, 2005), although surgical treatment may also be required (Colpaert et al, 2013).
+Treatment recommended is with myringotomy with PE tube, and culture-directed IV antibiotic therapy (Burston et al, 2005), although surgical treatment may also be required (Colpaert et al, 2013).